How to Become a Sheep Farmer

 Sheep farmers may find additional educational and networking opportunities through membership in professional organizations such as the American Sheep Industry Association (ASIA), various breed-specific organizations, and the many sheep associations affiliated with states or countries throughout the world.

-A recent Bureau of Labor Statistics (BLS) salary survey indicated that farm and ranch managers earned a median wage of $60,750 annually ($29.21 hourly) in May of 2010.
-The lowest 10 percent earned less than $29,280 and the highest 10 percent earned more than $106,980.
-Income for farmers can vary widely based fluctuating feed costs, varying weather conditions, and the price of meat or wool at the market.
+A recent Bureau of Labor Statistics (BLS) salary survey found that farm and ranch managers earned a median wage of $67,950 annually ($32.67 hourly) in 2018.
+The lowest 10 percent earned less than $35,440 and the highest 10 percent earned more than $136,940.